arnold-hendrix/theater-or-chill-ui/README.md

   - I need to finish the cart, account, movie detail, about and contact us routes.
 I may add more routes later on, such as a checkout page.
   - Implement the search function.
   - Get movie posters to display evenly as the number of returned movies changes.
+  - Improve user experience with lazy loading and a landing page.
+  - Make sure elements are responsive.